 - Some swimming pool fences are made to be removable.
 Though they will create an effective barrier, they can eventually be moved or replaced as necessary.
 This is most popular in areas where restrictions are less stringent.

 Are you planning on adding a pool to your backyard?
-Do you have any tips for maintenance expectations?
-Let us know in the comments.
+Call the best fence company around.